LightInn/IPCD/main.typ

 == Executive Summary

 In an era where modern infrastructure is paramount, the chasm between decentralized storage and high-performance content delivery remains a critical bottleneck to mass adoption.
-This paper introduces #gls("ipcd") (Inter-Planetary Content Delivery), a free and open-source protocol put forward by Neova to bridge this gap.
+This paper introduces #gls("ipcd") (Inter-Planetary Content Delivery), a free and open-source protocol put forward by #gls("neova") to bridge this gap.

-#gls("ipcd") transforms Neova’s robust decentralized storage network into an intelligent, native Content Delivery Network (CDN) by shifting the paradigm of network routing from a centralized server-side model to a dynamic, client-driven one.
+#gls("ipcd") transforms #gls("neova")’s robust decentralized storage network into an intelligent, native #gls("cdn") by shifting the paradigm of network routing from a centralized server-side model to a dynamic, client-driven one.
 By allowing clients to algorithmically benchmark and select the optimal data retrieval path in real-time, #gls("ipcd") fundamentally enhances performance, fortifies network resilience, and actualizes the promise of true decentralization.
-This document elucidates the strategic context, architectural blueprint, and technical specifications of #gls("ipcd") ;  a core innovation designed to position Neova as the definitive backbone of tomorrow’s verifiable internet.
+This document elucidates the strategic context, architectural blueprint, and technical specifications of #gls("ipcd"); a core innovation designed to position #gls("neova") as the definitive backbone of tomorrow’s verifiable internet.

 == Why This Matters <why-this-matters>